-- 13. For AVFs, apply a tourniquet (or B/P cuff pumped up to 80-90 mmHg) to the access arm just below the axilla (upper arm fistula) or midpoint of the upper arm (lower arm fistula) tight enough to dilate the veins but being careful not to occlude the flow. - 14.
-If patient meets the criteria outline in recommendation 5, inject the local anaesthetic (if using topical anaesthetic, will have already been applied by patient at home). - 15.
-Taking the needle in one hand, place the thumb and forefinger of the other hand on either side of the AVF or AVG and thread the needle down the centre of the AVF or AVG using approximately a 25 degree (AVF) or 45 degree (AVG) angle.
-Use either the pinky or ring finger of the needle-holding hand to pull the skin taut in the opposite direction of needle insertion.
-Leave the last 2 mm of metal part of the needle exposed (prevents the hub of the needle from touching the entrance sites).
+- The Center for Disease Control and Prevention guideline (CDC, 2011) suggests the use of the following antiseptic solutions: >0.5% chlorhexidine with alcohol, 70% alcohol or 10% povidone-iodine.
+They conclude there is not enough evidence to recommend one antiseptic over the others. - The Society for Healthcare Epidemiology of America (SHEA) and the Infectious Diseases Society of America (ISDA) joint guideline (Marschall, 2014) suggest that alcoholic chlorhexidine may have additional residual activity (up to 24 hours) compared with 70% alcohol for this purpose. - 13.
+For AVFs, apply a tourniquet (or B/P cuff pumped up to 80-90 mm Hg) to the access arm just below the axilla (upper arm fistula) or midpoint of the upper arm (lower arm fistula) tight enough to dilate the veins but being careful not to occlude the flow. - 14.
+If patient meets the criteria outlined in recommendation #5, inject the local anaesthetic (if using topical anaesthetic, will have already been applied by patient at home).

+15. Taking the needle in one hand, place the thumb and forefinger of the other hand on either side of the AVF or AVG and thread the needle down the center of the AVF or AVG using approximately a 25 degree (AVF) or 45 degree (AVG) angle.
+Use either the pinky or ring finger of the needle holding hand to pull the skin taut in the opposite direction of needle insertion.
 Assess the depth of the access and adjust the cannulation angle accordingly.